ssilverman/TeensyDMX/README.md

 This can be changed at any time.

+If the MBB time is also specified and it would conflict with the desired rate, then the larger of the two possible MBB times will be used to achieve either the specified rate or the specified MBB.
+See [MBB time](#mbb-time) for more information.

 ### Synchronous operation by pausing and resuming

 `Sender` is an asynchronous packet transmitter; packets are always being sent.